 • We only accept medicines that have been prescribed by a doctor, dentist, nurse practitioner or pharmacist prescriber.

-• Medicines should always be provided in the original container as dispensed by a pharmacist and include the prescribers instructions for administration and dosage.
+• Medicines should always be provided in the original container, as dispensed by a pharmacist, and include the prescriber's instructions for administration and dosage.

-Non-prescribed Medicines: Paracetamol, Hayfever tablets
+Non-prescribed Medicines: paracetamol, hay fever tablets

 • We only administer non-prescribed medicines if we have obtained parental permission.

-• Prior to administering Paracetamol we always check:
+• Prior to administering paracetamol, we always check:

 1. That the medicine has been administered without adverse effect in the past.

-2. When the young person last had a dose administered
+2. When the young person last had a dose administered.

-3. If any other medicine containing Paracetamol has been administered
+3. If any other medicine containing paracetamol has been administered.

-4. The dose of Paracetamol to be administered and what it is being administered for.
+4. The dose of paracetamol to be administered and what it is being administered for.

 Record Keeping

-Although there is no legal requirement to keep records of medicines given to pupils, and the staff involved, it is good practice to do so.
+Although there is no legal requirement to keep records of medicines given to students, and the staff involved, it is good practice to do so.
 Records offer protection to staff and proof that they have followed agreed procedures.

-• Medicines should always be provided in the original container as dispensed by a pharmacist and include the prescribers instructions.
+• Medicines should always be provided in the original container, as dispensed by a pharmacist, and include the prescriber's instructions.

 Storing Medicines